Hercule Poirot: Audible

+Audible released a dramatisation of The Mysterious Affair at Styles in November 2024.
+The cast included Peter Dinklage as Poirot.

+Others

-In 1939, Orson Welles and the Mercury Players dramatised Roger Ackroyd on CBS's Campbell Playhouse.
+In 1939 Orson Welles and the Mercury Players dramatised Roger Ackroyd on CBS's Campbell Playhouse.

-On 6 October 1942, the Mutual radio series Murder Clinic broadcast "The Tragedy at Marsden Manor" starring Maurice Tarplin as Poirot.
+On 6 October 1942 the Mutual radio series Murder Clinic broadcast "The Tragedy at Marsden Manor" starring Maurice Tarplin as Poirot.
+At least two other Poirot stories were adapted for the series, but it is unknown who voiced him.

 A 1945 radio series of at least 13 original half-hour episodes (none of which apparently adapt any Christie stories) transferred Poirot from London to New York and starred character actor Harold Huber, perhaps better known for his appearances as a police officer in various Charlie Chan films.
 On 22 February 1945, "speaking from London, Agatha Christie introduced the initial broadcast of the Poirot series via shortwave".